karipoulsen/opendcim-drawpath/README.md

 &lt;/div&gt;
 ';
 </pre>
-	<em>Alternativeliy, if you don't like the drawpath stuff to be incluced in every page, you could just modify a few files directly: Include the script reference in the
+	Alternativeliy, if you don't like the drawpath stuff to be incluced in every page, you could just modify a few files directly: Include the script reference in the
 	<ul>
 		<li>configuration.php</li>
 		<li>dc_stats.php</li>
 		<li>container_stats.php</li>
 		<li>devices.php</li>
-	</ul> files in the header section instead of modifying header.inc.pgp.</em>
+	</ul> files in the header section instead of modifying header.inc.php.

 	</li>
 	<li>If you've used a different installation directory name, you must modify the corresponding variables in <strong>drawpath.js</strong>